Sharp Lp-Lq estimates for evolution equations with damped oscillations: Proofs of Lemmas --

-where $H^1$ denotes the real Hardy space. \end{lemma} This lemma is a variant of \cite[Lemma~8.5]{DAE21}, which takes into account of exponential terms. \begin{proof} By the inversion formula of Fourier transform, it is clear that
+This concludes the proof. \end{proof} We then prove Lemma~\ref{lem:exp2}.
+This lemma is a variant of \cite[Lemma~8.5]{DAE21}, which takes into account of exponential terms. \begin{proof}[Proof of Lemma~\ref{lem:exp2}] By the inversion formula of Fourier transform, it is clear that

 where we used the change of variable $t^{\frac1\theta}\xi\mapsto \xi'$.

 We now distinguish two cases.
 First, let~$\eta>0$.
 We fix $\eps\in(0,1)$ such that~$\eps\leq\eta$.
 For any $|\gamma|\geq1$, we may estimate